eMetaboHUB/Forum-DiseasesChem/app/computation/Importance_Score/README.md

 The TF-IDF is a metric used in text-mining approaches to estimate the importance of a word in a document, regarding a collection of documents.
 It is related to the frequency of the word in the document (Term-Frequency) and the inverse of the frequency of documents that mention it in the collection (Inverse-Document-Frequency).
 So, the more a word is frequent in the document and rarely mentioned in the whole collection, the more this word seems important to characterize this document.

-For a relation between a chemical and a MeSH descriptor, we apply a similar approach to estimate which co-mentioned descriptors appear to be the most important to describe this relation.
+For a relation between a chemical and a MeSH descriptor, we apply a similar approach to estimate which co-mentioned descriptors appear to be important to describe this relation.
 We used the frequency of MeSH annotation in the corpus of articles supporting the relation, regarding the inverse frequency of the MeSH annotation in the whole FORUM KG.
-This importance score proposes a ranking of MeSH concepts that seems to be the most relevant to describe the relation.
+This importance score proposes a ranking of MeSH concepts that seems to be relevant to describe the relation.

 We estimate the importance of a MeSH descriptor $`k`$ annotated in publications supporting the relation between a compound $`i`$ and a MeSH descriptor $`j`$: